 Information processing concepts and usage will be researched and discussed.
 Study will include analysis and application of current software packages.
-(SS)
+(Contact department chair)

 687 Special Topics in Business Education (1-3 hours)

 This course is designed to provide special offerings on various topics to area business education teachers.
 (SS)